Debyvypth1862/Logistic-Regression-Lead-Conversion-Project/README.md

-Here’s a well-structured README for your GitHub project.
-You can copy and paste this into your repository’s `README.md` file:

----

 # Lead Conversion Prediction for X Education

 This project aims to develop a **lead conversion prediction model** for **X Education**, an online education company, using **Logistic Regression**.
 The goal is to identify "Hot Leads" – those most likely to convert into paying customers – to optimize the sales team’s efforts and improve the company's conversion rate.